shpe-uf/MemberSHPEPortal/README.md

 - Buttons will log user out after renewing session.
 (07/08/18)
 - Multiple errors in registering wrongfully shows password error message.
 (07/14/18)
 - Event codes should all be converted to lowercase.
 (07/15/18)
+- Add a new event type for miscellaneous events.
+(07/18/18)
+    - Event type: Custom
+    - Points: user determined (?)

 ## Road Map:
 1. Admin Panel